-- Safety Information-opens the Important Safety Instructions document. - File-allows you to print or save the data being viewed. - Help Operations-allows you to view supporting documentation.
+- Safety Information-opens the Important Safety Instructions document.
+See Safety Information on page v for additional information. - File-allows you to print, save and set page settings of the data being viewed. - Help-allows you to view supporting documentation.
+See Help Operations on page 153 for additional information.